 They might engage in imaginative play where they mimic using the toilet or potty chair with their toys or dolls.

-This increased curiosity and attention indicate that the child is becoming aware of this aspect of daily life and might be mentally preparing themselves for the transition from diapers to using the toilet.
+This increased curiosity and attention indicate that the child is becoming aware of this aspect of daily life and might be mentally preparing themselves for the transition from diapers to using the toilet. - Desire for Independence: When it comes to potty training, a child who is showing a desire for independence might start to resist being changed or having their diaper put on.

 They may express frustration when they can’t control this aspect of their routine.